-VAT registration in Philippines takes place once the business exceeds a certain threshold or any company that imports goods.
+VAT registration in Philippines in 2023 takes place once the business exceeds a certain threshold or any company that imports goods.

 The Philippines VAT rate varies according to the types of goods or services and has a standard rate and a reduced rate, the zero rate.